Osteoarthritis of the hip (coxarthrosis) - everything you need to know

 • Conversion of living space (accessibility).

-2. Exercise and sport
+2. Exercise and Sport

-• Avoiding high-impact sports like jogging.
+• Avoid high-impact sports such as jogging.

 Prevention of osteoarthritis of the hip joint